 'But Do I Love You?': Tips For Homebound Declutterers

-With many of us confined to our homes during the pandemic, we're spending a lot more time with our stuff these days — the piles of clothes that no longer fit, the ever-stubborn junk drawer, or maybe it's those sentimental boxes of family heirlooms.
+With many of us confined to our homes during the coronavirus pandemic, we're spending a lot more time with our stuff these days — the piles of clothes that no longer fit, the ever-stubborn junk drawer or maybe it's those sentimental boxes of family heirlooms.
 You might be thinking about getting rid of some of that clutter, but you aren't exactly sure where to start.

 Julie Hall, an estate appraiser and liquidator, has been confronting this problem for nearly three decades.
 But she's seeing the decluttering trend pop up a lot more in recent months.